piskareviv/blog_aux_ntt_1/text/main.md

-We may get rid of two layers worth of multiplications, by noticing that all values of twiddle factors on topmost layer are ones, so multiplying by then is trivial (not required at all).
+We may get rid of two layers worth of multiplications, by noticing that all values of twiddle factors on topmost layer are ones, so multiplying by them is trivial (not required at all).
 So is half of twiddle factors on next layer, quarter on layer after next, ..., and they add up to $1 + \frac{1}{2} + \frac{1}{4} + ... = 2 - \frac{2}{n} \approx 2$ layers.

 ser